 Amarillo, TX Storm Relative Velocity 2209Z

 Amarillo, TX Storm Relative Velocity 2214Z

 Cool outflow air arrived at our location, as we observed this tremendous shelf cloud.
 We moved east and north way out ahead of the storm on into Perryton, TX, so we could grab a snack, refuel, and look at the latest available radar and surface data to plan our next move.
 The original cell moved northeast by Spearman, and decreased in intensity, while the storms farther to the southwest were maintaining their intensity.
 We moved back southwest of Perryton to intercept the stronger storms, and one began to look more interesting on the radar, as it approached our location on Farm Road 759 (radar images below; car symbol denotes our location).
-A wall cloud was observed where the radar suggested some low-level rotation, but we only noted modest circulation and upward motion at best (top images below; sequence goes from left to right; view is southwest of Perryton looking west).
-Cool air wrapped into this area of the storm, as it continued northeastward, and the lowered region quickly fell apart (bottom images below; sequence goes from left to right; view is southwest of Perryton looking west).
+A wall cloud was observed where the radar suggested some low-level rotation, but we only noted modest circulation and upward motion at best (first four images below; view is southwest of Perryton looking west).
+Cool air wrapped into this area of the storm, as it continued northeastward, and the lowered region quickly fell apart (last four images below; view is southwest of Perryton looking west).

 Amarillo, TX Storm Relative Velocity 2332Z

 Amarillo, TX Storm Relative Velocity 2341Z